The 2010 San Diego Chargers

 The Legacy

-All of these happened not even halfway through the season, as the Chargers got off to a 2-5 start.
-They would go on to win 7 of their 9 remaining games, but the damage was already done.
-They missed the playoffs by 1 game behind the Kansas City Chiefs.
+All of this unfolded before the season was even halfway over, as the Chargers stumbled to a 2-5 start.
+Although they rallied to win 7 of their final 9 games, the damage was already done—they missed the playoffs by just one game behind the Kansas City Chiefs.

 Previous